Battle of Ras Kamboni (2007): January 8

 On January 8, 2007, Col. Hiraale announced TFG and Ethiopian forces were close to entering Ras Kamboni after two days of fierce battles.

 Premature reports came of the fall of Ras Kamboni.
 One was from TFG member Abdirashid Hidig.
 A second came from a TFG military divisional commander, Abdirisak Afgadud (alternately spelled Abdulrasaq Afgebub): "Our forces accompanied by our Ethiopian friends have totally cracked down on the remnants of the Islamists in the border area."
 Defense Minister Hiraale corrected and clarified the reports, saying fighting was ongoing.
 50 wounded Ethiopian troops were reported evacuated by helicopter.

 To the north of Ras Kamboni, elsewhere in Badhadhe province, an Ethiopian force intercepted Islamist forces in the area of the Kenyan border town of Amuma, Garissa district.
 Seven vehicles were destroyed.
 A platoon of Kenyan border police were in the area to enforce the border closure.
 In Afmadow province, Ethiopia launched airstrikes against targets near Afmadow and Dhobley.

 Also on January 8, it was reported that an AC-130 gunship belonging to the United States military had attacked a suspected Al-Qaeda operative, along with other Islamist fighters, on Badmadow Island (possibly the island located at 1°36′42″S 41°36′42″E) near Ras Kamboni in southern Somalia the day before (January 7).
 The aircraft flew out of its base in Djibouti.
 The U.S. reported 8 - 10 deaths, mostly Somalis, but the identity of the dead or wounded was not yet established.
 Reports said DNA testing was being done to establish identities but U.S. sources denied that the top al-Qaida targets were among those killed.
 "The U.S. were trying to kill the al-Qaeda terrorists who carried out the bomb attacks on their embassies in Kenya and Tanzania", Deputy Prime Minister Hussein Aideed told The Associated Press.
 "They have our full support for the attacks."
+Cruise missiles were fired at ICU positions.

 The targeted leaders were tracked by the use of unmanned aerial vehicles (UAVs) as they headed south from Mogadishu starting on December 28.
 It was also reported the aircraft carrier USS Dwight D. Eisenhower had been moved into striking distance.